Mamba-Grant/Multifunctional-Chalcogenide-MD/README.md

 > ### Disclaimer for devenv users & those interested in devenv
 > A `devenv.nix` and `devenv.yaml` configuration file have been included in the repository, which may provide a quick and easy way to get started with the project.
 >
 > [devenv](https://devenv.sh/) is a declarative nix-based configuration tool for developers.
 Devenv can significantly reduce the effort needed to configure poetry and npm.
-At the time of writing, this is __only__ available on unix-based systems (Mac and Linux), unless you wish to use WSL on Windows (The author of this discourages such behavior, since nix via WSL is generally an unpleasant experience).
+At the time of writing, this is __only__ available on unix-based systems (Mac and Linux), unless you wish to use WSL on Windows (The author of this README discourages such behavior, since nix via WSL is generally an unpleasant experience).
 >
 > Assuming devenv is set up, npm, poetry, and postgres will be installed when navigating to this repository in a terminal.
 Packages are installed normally using poetry and npm, as described above.